orianemgn/WANDER/README.md

 ## How to quickly try it?
 :sun_with_face: The project is hosted on Heroku: https://wanderstr.herokuapp.com/

-:bulb: If you don't want to go through the sign-up process, here are a login credentials you can use:
+:bulb: If you don't want to go through the sign-up process, here is a login credentials you can use:
 * Paula // XXXVls!!52

 ## What it looks like